yosemiteyss/BusAutomation/README.md

 # BusAutomation
-A STM32 project with FreeRTOS and JSON API support.
+A STM32 project with FreeRTOS and JSON API support for ELEC3300.

 ## Functions
 - Detect room temperature and humidity